Environment and Society

 contribution to the series on Engineers, Technology and Society at

 Morgan & Claypool Publishers.
-Most recently, in March 2013, I have published a new book with Morgan & Claypool, The Making of Green Engineers.
+In March 2013, I published a new book with Morgan & Claypool, The Making of Green Engineers.
 Sustainable Development and the Hybrid Imagination, based to a large extent on my own teaching experiences.

 A listing of my